 Cultivated crops are the dominant land use in the study area with approximately 75% of the study area used as cropland.
-The Dave Donaldson Black River Wildlife Management Area (hereafter referred to as the Black River WMA), the Black and Current Rivers, and substantial floodplains and wetlands are the major environmental features in the study area.
+The Black River WMA, the Black and Current Rivers, and substantial floodplains and wetlands are the major environmental features in the study area.
 As shown in Figure 4, the Black River WMA lies directly in the middle of the study area.
 The Black River WMA is approximately 25,000 acres in size and supports ecologically-important bottomland hardwoods and recreational opportunities.